mcnuggets-lab/cloud-project1-tf/content/post/cloud-project2.md

    - An endpoint to process the request.
 <br/><br/>
 3. To deploy in AWS Lambda, we need a handler function, thus we cannot use flask's default development server (or maybe I don't know how to do that).
 So we need to make our flask webapp Lambda-compatible.
 This can be easily achieved by the simple-to-use `serverless-wsgi` package.
 4. Write a `Dockerfile` to define how an image would be built.
-You don't need to build the image yourself, since Serverless will take care of that.
+You don't need to build the image yourself, since Terraform will take care of that.
 You could build one to test if your container is working properly if you like.
-See docuemntation from Serverless on how to trigger the lambda function in a container locally.
+You will need the [AWS SAM cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html) to trigger the lambda function locally.
-5. Write a `serverless.yml` file to specify how to provision the stack.
-There are a lot of tutorials online on how to do this.
-6. Give enough permission to the AWS user to perform everything in the stack.
+5. Give enough permission to the AWS user to perform everything in the stack.
 The specific permission required depends on what resources is needed.
 A good starting point is [this one](https://dav009.medium.com/serverless-framework-minimal-iam-role-permissions-ba34bec0154e).
+6. Write Terraform codes to specify how to provision the stack.
+I cannot make the docker provider works, and therefore need a `local-exec`, but other parts are fine.
-7. Deploy your stack using `serverless deploy`.
+7. Deploy your stack using Terraform.
-8. Set up CloudFront to broadcast your API gateway.

 # 4. Things that I end up not doing